perlin-network/noise/README.md

 All messages that pass through **noise** are serialized/deserialized as [protobufs](https://developers.google.com/protocol-buffers/).

-Once you have modeled your messages as protobufs, you may process and receive them over the network by creating a plugin and overriding the `Receive(ctx *MessageContext)` method to process specific incoming message types.
+Once you have modeled your messages as protobufs, you may process and receive them over the network by creating a plugin and overriding the `Receive(ctx *PluginContext)` method to process specific incoming message types.

 Here's a simple example: